cproctor/tcp-ip-simulation/README.md

 packet that gets dropped.

 After the simulation, put students in small groups with different node types, so they can discuss their various experiences.
+This could easily lead to a follow-up activity with the linux `traceroute` utility.

 If you try this with your students, I would love to hear how it went.

 -Chris Proctor

 chris@chrisproctor.net